James B. Sanderlin: Early life

 James B. Sanderlin was born in Petersburg, Virginia.
 He was the son of a Baptist minister, Willis Elijah Sanderlin, and a school teacher, Lillie Sanderlin.
 He had two older brothers, Willis, Jr., and Raymond.
 From the age of five, he was convinced of his desire to become an attorney.
 He had a relatively privileged childhood compared to other black children in the 1930s, growing up with two educated parents in a middle class integrated neighborhood, where they played freely with white children.
 The Sanderlin children attended a private all-black school but still interacted frequently with whites.

 James Sanderlin was influenced greatly by his parents.
-He was told stories about the importance of historical black figures like Fredrick Douglass, W. E. B. Du Bois, and Sojourner Truth.
+He was told stories about the importance of historical black figures like Frederick Douglass, W. E. B. Du Bois, and Sojourner Truth.
 His parents instilled in him Christian values, the importance of making a positive contribution to society, and to strive to achieve whatever goals he set for himself.
 As James and his brothers grew older their neighbors became less friendly, and their frequent interactions dwindled.
 The Southern custom at that time was for white parents to permit their children to play and interact with black children until the children reached puberty.
 When his older brothers reached the ages of 15 and 12, Sanderlin's family moved from Virginia to Washington, D.C.